Names of the American Civil War: War for Southern Independence/The War of Northern Aggression

+"War for Southern Independence" used at a Confederate burial site in Magnolia Cemetery in Charleston, South Carolina.

 The names "War for Southern Independence" or "The War of Northern Aggression" and their variations are used by some Southerners to refer to the war.
 That terminology aims to parallel usage of the American Revolutionary War.
 While popular on the Confederate side during the war (Stonewall Jackson regularly referred to the war as the "second war for independence"), the term lost popularity in the immediate aftermath of the Confederacy's defeat and its failure to gain independence.
 The term resurfaced slightly in the late 20th century.

 A popular poem published in the early stages of hostilities was South Carolina.
 Its prologue referred to the war as the "Third War for Independence" since it named the War of 1812 as the second such war.
 On November 8, 1860, the Charleston Mercury, a contemporary southern newspaper, stated, "The tea has been thrown overboard.
 The Revolution of 1860 has been initiated."

 In the 1920s, the historian Charles A. Beard used the term "Second American Revolution" to emphasize the changes brought on by the Union's victory.
 The term is still used by the Sons of Confederate Veterans organization but with the intent to represent the Confederacy's racist and slave-owning cause positively.